Terms of Service

 - Fortumo’s liability in contract, tort, negligence, product liability or otherwise however arising out of or in connection with the Agreement for all events, or series of connected events, occurring in any year of the term of the Agreement shall not exceed in the aggregate 100% (one hundred per cent) of Fortumo’s earnings under the Agreement during six (6) months prior to the event giving rise to liability.

 - Governing Law.
-The Agreement shall be governed by the laws of the Republic of Estonia, without regard to the conflict of laws principles.
+The Agreement shall be governed by the laws of the Republic of Estonia, without regard to the conflict of laws provisions thereof.
 The United Nations Convention on Contracts for the International Sale of Goods (Vienna Convention of 1980) shall not be applied to the Agreement.

 - Dispute Resolution.
 In the event of a dispute regarding the Agreement, the Parties will use their best efforts to settle the dispute amicably by mutual negotiations.
-However, should an amicable settlement between the Parties not be possible, the dispute shall be finally solved in the Tartu courthouse of the Tartu County Court in Estonia.
+Should these fail, the dispute shall be finally solved in the Tartu courthouse of the Tartu County Court in Estonia.

 - Severability.
 If any term, condition or provision of the Agreement is invalid, unenforceable or illegal in whole or in part, that provision shall be replaced by a permissible provision as close in content and purpose as possible to the original provision.
 The validity and enforceability of the remaining terms, conditions or provisions, or portions of them, shall not be affected.
 All headings (including clause headings) are for reference purposes only and shall not be used for interpretation of the Agreement.
 In matters not regulated in the Agreement, the Parties shall abide by the laws and industry standards.
 Failure by a Party to exercise or enforce any provision or right under the Agreement shall not be deemed a waiver of future enforcement of that or any other provision or right.